 Upon opening, the site was described as being the "largest single-sided service area in Europe", at a total size of 28 acres.
 There were 257 car parking spaces together with 18 spaces for coaches and 34 HGV spaces within the site boundary.
 A 1994 study calculated that the service area had a turn-in rate of just 5-6%.

 Under the original plans for the HS2 eastern rail link, Tamworth services would have been demolished.
-A revised plan has the tracks running in a tunnel, allowing the service area to remain.
+A revised plan shows the tracks running in a tunnel, possibly allowing the service area to remain, depending on the tunnelling method used.

 See also: M42 Service Area Planning

 The original plan for the M42 had a service area nearer J11 - probably at Austrey Meadows.
 Building at J10 was specifically ruled out because it would cause traffic issues, though a 1983 study said building in the corner of Green Lane would be the least-bad option.

 By the time the motorway was mostly complete in 1986, the Department of Transport were trying a number of new methods to encourage interest from developers.
 They decided to experiment with a new system where instead of specifying the location, they would invite any developer to propose a service station "on the northern section of the M42".
 The first developer to come up with a proposal that satisfied both the DoT and the local authority's planning department would win the contract.

-Between 1994 and 1998 there was a Rock Island Diner here.
-It was initially provided in a separate building, but it was later moved indoors.
-Insiders claimed this was because it was failing, but Granada insisted the move was to double its capacity.
-It had glossy chrome and red plastic fittings and 1950s posters and music are no longer to be found.
+Between 1994 and 1998 there was a Rock Island Diner here, provided in a 1940s American restaurant carriage which had been moved from Piccadilly Circus.
+It was later moved indoors: insiders claimed this was because it was failing, but Granada insisted the move was to double its capacity.
+It had glossy chrome and red plastic fittings and 1950s posters, while playing 1950s music.

 The shopping units soon closed, but an M&S Simply Food store opened on 2 March 2006, with a ceremony attended by the then-manager of Tamworth FC Mark Cooper.